 Why Choose PETG?

-PETG is a versatile FDM thermoplastic that balances strength, impact resistance, and dimensional stability.
+PETG is a versatile thermoplastic that balances strength, impact resistance, and dimensional stability.
 It is commonly used for functional prototypes and end-use components that require durability, consistent performance, and resistance to everyday handling and environmental exposure.

 3D printing technology